Seamonsters-2605/Seamonsters-2605.github.io/docs/generators/index.md

         # etc...
 ```

 The first thing to notice is that we no longer need `self.count`.
-There is also no longer `teleopInit` and `teleopPeriodic`, just `teleop`. *The `teleop` function stays "running" throughout the time the robot is enabled.* It just pauses occasionally to create timing and to synchronize with driver station.
+There is also no longer `autonomousInit` and `autonomousPeriodic`, just `autonomous`. *The `autonomous` function stays "running" throughout the time the robot is enabled.* It just pauses occasionally to create timing and to synchronize with driver station.
 Remember that `yield` in this case means "wait 1/50th second".
 The code:
 ```python
 for i in range(100):
     yield
 ```
 means "yield 100 times" or "wait 2 seconds."
 During those two seconds, *only* those two lines in the function are running until 100 iterations are complete.
-This is unlike the previous model when the entire `teleopPeriodic` function was called repeatedly.
+This is unlike the previous model when the entire `autonomousPeriodic` function was called repeatedly.

 The `seamonsters` library actually includes a function to make these two lines shorter: `yield from sea.wait(100)`. `sea.wait` is also a generator, which runs for a certain number of iterations before stopping. `yield from` is Python code which means: run the generator repeatedly, and yield each time, until it's complete.